Tiny-Earth/DemoSite/site/src/design.md

 - There is a significant relationship between instructor immediacy and student affective and cognitive learning (Andersen et al., 1981).
 - When instructors exhibit behaviors related to instructor presence, students report high levels of learning and community (Shea et al., 2006).
-- Student affective learning, cognition, and motivation are significantly and positively correlated to instructor immediacy and presence (Baker.
-2010).
+- Student affective learning, cognition, and motivation are significantly and positively correlated to instructor immediacy and presence (Baker, 2010).

 Examples of instructor immediacy (Andersen et al., 1981) and presence (Arbaugh & Hwang.
 2006) include: